Yajin616/AcademicWebsite/content/post/getting-started/index.md

 ---
-title: Designing primers and probes for Recombinase Polymerase Amplification combined with Lateral Flow Dipstick (RPA-LFD)
+title: Designing Primers and Probes for Recombinase Polymerase Amplification Combined with Lateral Flow Dipstick (RPA-LFD)

 subtitle: This is a sharing of basic knowledge related to the steps and key points for designing RPA-LFD primers and probes, hoping to help those researchers who need it in this regard.